 4-Hour Walking Tour

-This popular walking tour will take you directly from your hotel lobby to some of the most interesting and scenic areas of Moscow.
-You will visit St. Basil’s Cathedral, the most iconic building in Moscow, with it’s magnificent onion shaped domes.
-You will also visit the Cathedral of Christ the Savior, where you can view the lavishly rebuilt interior.
-Your tour should finish off with a ride on the Moscow Metro through the grand stations built in the 1930’s.
+This popular walking tour takes you from your hotel to some of the most scenic and historic areas of Moscow.
+You’ll visit St. Basil’s Cathedral, the city’s most famous landmark, with its distinctive onion-shaped domes.
+The tour also includes a stop at the Cathedral of Christ the Savior, where you can admire the opulent, restored interior.
+The experience concludes with a ride on the Moscow Metro, passing through the grand stations that date back to the 1930s.

 Insider tip: On the Metro, keep an eye out for the beautiful stained glass at Novoslobodskaya.